nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### About this feature

-The find internship application by company name feature allows users to query the list of added internship applications for applications that match the desired company name via the command `findn COMPANYNAME`, where `COMPANYNAME` must not be an empty string.
+The find internship application by company name feature allows users to query the list of added internship applications for applications that match the desired company name via the command `findc COMPANY_NAME`, where `COMPANY_NAME` must not be an empty string.

 #### How it is implemented

-The `findn` command is facilitated by the `FindNameCommand`, `FindNameCommandParser` and the `NameContainsKeywordsPredicate`.
+The `findc` command is facilitated by the `FindNameCommand`, `FindNameCommandParser` and the `NameContainsKeywordsPredicate`.
-It uses `Model#updateFilteredInternshipList(Predicate<Internship> predicate)` to apply the `NameContainsKeywordsPredicate` in order to produce a filtered list containing only entries whose names correspond to `COMPANYNAME`.
+It uses `Model#updateFilteredInternshipList(Predicate<Internship> predicate)` to apply the `NameContainsKeywordsPredicate` in order to produce a filtered list containing only entries whose names correspond to `COMPANY_NAME`.

 #### Parsing user input

-1. The user inputs the `findn` command.
+1. The user inputs the `findc` command.
 2. The `InTrackParser` processes the input and creates a new `FindNameCommandParser`.
 3. The `FindNameCommandParser` then trims the input to remove whitespace.
 If the input is an empty string, a `ParseException` would be thrown.